Article 1. Studies and objectives.

 Doctoral students shall spend a minimum of two semesters at the University of Iceland during their doctoral studies, or a minimum of one semester in case of a joint doctoral degree with another university.

 The maximum length of study is ten semesters from the time of enrolment in a doctoral programme, or twelve semesters from the time of transfer from a Master's programme.
-Subject to reasoned argument, the tutor may apply to the respective faculty postgraduate study committee for an extension of the maximum length of study for up to one year.
+Subject to reasoned argument, the administrative supervisor may apply to the respective faculty postgraduate study committee for an extension of the maximum length of study for up to one year.

 Article 10.
 Course requirements.